Risks of Breast Augmentation – Breast Implant Risks

 Breast Implant Surgery Risks – Originally Published October 2016.
 Last updated November 2018.

 - All breast surgery carries risks.
 Your Specialist Plastic Surgeons in Melbourne or Sydney will go over these risks with you in detail during a confidential consultation for your breast implant surgery, breast lift surgery or breast reduction surgery.

 - Choosing whether or not a breast surgery is right for you is a very personal decision.
 Breast enhancement surgery, like all surgery, carries certain risks and complications.

-Your surgeon and nurse advisor will take you through the risks and complications associated with breast surgery to ensure you understand and answer any questions or concerns you may have.
+- Your surgeon and nurse coordinator will take you through the risks and complications associated with breast surgery to ensure you understand and answer any questions or concerns you may have.

 General Anaesthesia – Prior to surgery you will be provided with the details of your anaesthetist in order to discuss any specific concerns you may have.
 Most healthy patients respond well to general anaesthesia.

 Bleeding (Haematoma) – Sometimes following surgery, a collection of blood may pool at the surgical site.
 If this occurs, a visit to the operating theatre may be required to remove the haematoma.